 The Archives of the City University of New York Graduate School and University Center consist of reports, correspondence, pamphlets, books, periodicals, other publications, photographs, video and audio tapes or discs, and other materials, all documenting or otherwise related to its history and operations.
 They were gathered over the past 15 years or so, mainly from sources within the Graduate Center, but some documents came from the CUNY Administration and, via correspondence and copying, from some of CUNY’s component colleges.
-They are housed on the 2nd floor of the library and open (by appointment) to CUNY administrators, faculty and other staff members, students, and others authorized by the Chief Librarian.
+They are housed on the 2nd floor of the library and open by appointment.
+Email firstname.lastname@example.org for more information.

 When new materials are transferred to the Archives, they are integrated into these record groups or formed into new, additional record groups as appropriate.
 However, recent advances in information technology have greatly diminished the use of paper and other “hard” media for record-keeping and communications, and the inflow to the Archives has been diminished accordingly.
 The record groups are shelved in this order.
 Within each record group material is placed in archival folders, which are stored in archival boxes.
 The folders bear titles describing their contents, and the boxes are labeled with the titles of the folders they contain.
 The boxes as well as the folders within them are usually in alphabetical order.
 Material within each folder is usually filed in reverse chronological order, i.e., with the latest item in front.
 As a rule only one copy of each item has been retained – usually the most nearly complete and best preserved.
 Bound books and oversized materials are shelved, to the extent possible, adjacent to the boxes of the record group to which they pertain.
 Subject titles of folders are usually in the natural word order (not inverted) (e.g., Ralph Bunche Institute on the United Nations, not Bunche, Ralph, Institute…).
 The guides list the titles of all folders in the group, generally followed by summaries of their contents, explanatory notes, and cross-references, all designed to facilitate the retrieval of desired information.
 The summaries are often so detailed that consultation of the source documents becomes unnecessary.
 There is also a separate introductory note to the Presidents’ Files (V).
 There is considerable overlap among the groups: topics treated by a given committee may appear in other documents in the “Subjects” group or again in a president’s papers.
 While cross-references are used extensively within a given record group they are very rarely employed to lead from one record group to another.